 Below is a list of questions.
 As you read through the questions decide which questions apply to you and your family.
 Those are the questions that you will want to ask and have answered.

 What credentials do you hold?

 Some medical doctors become board certified by the American Academy of Pediatrics.
-A nurse practitioner might be certified by the Pediatric Nursing Certification Board, like myself.
+A nurse practitioner might be certified by the Pediatric Nursing Certification Board.
 Some providers have further studies in homeopathy or functional medicine.

 What are your office hours?
 Do you schedule same-day sick visits?

 Many primary care offices are beginning to offer extended weekday and weekend hours.
 This allows you flexibility around your own schedule.
 Additionally, if your child becomes ill and needs a visit, you can take them to their primary care provider instead of an urgent care setting.

 Do you offer in-house laboratory or diagnostic tests?